kamalkoranga/kamalkoranga/README.md

 ###

-<p align="left">Hello, I'm Kamal, a developer and a first year CSE student, who wants to code and code and code.......</p>
+<p align="left">Hello, I'm Kamal, a developer and a second year CSE student, who wants to code and code and code.......</p>

 ###